Meta-analysis of mid-p-values: some new results based on the convex order: Meta-analysis of mid-p-values: further details

 \subsection{Sums of mid-p-values}

-An early advocate of mid-p-values, \citet{barnard1989alleged, barnard1990must}, studied their properties in the context of interpreting Fisher's exact test of a contingency table.
-He proposed to combine test results from different tables by using the sum of standardised mid-p-values.
+An early advocate of mid-p-values, \citet{barnard1989alleged, barnard1990must} proposed to combine test results from different contingency tables by taking the sum of standardised mid-p-values.
 His exposition relies on some approximations.
-Exact inference is possible using the convex order.
+Our results make exact inference possible.

 We begin with a bound on the sum of independent mid-p-values.
 This bound bears an interesting resemblance to Hoeffding's inequality \citep{hoeffding1963probability}.
 It will later be extended to be relevant to Barnard's analysis.